lanceman2/panels/README.md

 5. keep it small.

-We also wanted to be able to create simple windows and draw to "raw" pixels, without requiring a widget abstraction.
+We also wanted to be able to create simple windows and draw to "raw" pixels, without a ton of dependencies.

 ## Why not Qt or GTK?